-NCCT announces its partnership with Pfiedler Enterprises as a source of quality continuing education courses for surgical technologists.
+NCCT announces its partnership with Pfiedler Education as a source of quality continuing education courses for surgical technologists.
 Pfiedler offers courses free of charge which can be completed and submitted to NCCT for outside CE approval for recertification credit.

-Pfiedler Enterprises’ mission is to provide continuing medical education to healthcare professionals.
+Pfiedler Education’ mission is to provide continuing medical education to healthcare professionals.
 They believe the healthcare professional has a need for quality education with the potential to increase knowledge and when applied, to improve patient care.
 Pfiedler supports life-long learning and believes the ultimate aim of continuing education is to convey best ideas and techniques, knowing that change is constant and new knowledge governs the educational needs of healthcare professionals.
 Quality is the prevailing theme of their products and services.

-For more information about Pfiedler Enterprises, visit their website at
+For more information about Pfiedler Education, visit their website at

 The Centers for Medicare and Medicaid Services’ Electronic Health Record (EHR) Incentive Program stage two rules allow only the following groups to perform Computerized Provider Order Entry (CPOE) for medication, laboratory, and radiology orders: